github-education-resources/guide/index.md

 **If you already have a personal GitHub account, you can skip this step.**

-GitHub has two types of accounts: Personal and Organization.
+GitHub has two types of accounts: [Personal and Organization][user-accounts].
 To get started, you'll need to create a Personal account.
 Each individual user on GitHub should have exactly one Personal account.
 There's no need to maintain a separate account just for teaching, we'll use an Organization for that.

 It's totally free to create an account, so go ahead and [sign up][signup].